darioielardi/weroad-test/README.md

 The api server comes with a complete end-to-end tests suite.
 I think a properly managed e2e tests suite is enough for a project of this size and complexity, which is why there are no unit or integration tests.

-When run, every test creates a dedicated schema in the test database, to test everything in isolation.
-The schema gets dropped after the test execution.

 To run the e2e tests suite, use the command NestJS set up for us: `yarn api test:e2e`.

+A global `test/setup.js` script is executed by jest to setup and clean the test database and load the `.env.test` file before all tests run.

-Tests are run with a `maxWorkers` lock option set to 3 for performance reasons.
+Tests are run with a `maxWorkers` lock option set to 5 for performance reasons.

 ## Notes